MinhTranTuan3112/TTM-Music/README.md

 - Purpose of the system: is to help people relax with music and relieve the stress after working or studying for a long time.
 - Who will use the system?
 Everyone can use this website to listen to music
 ## System features:
-- Listen to different genres of the songs and albums including pop, ballad, edm, indie and especially game soundtracks
+- Listen to different genres of the songs and albums including pop, ballad, edm, indie and game soundtracks
 - Listen to specially designed playlists including gaming music playlists for gamers, study music playlists, throwback playlists
 - Create and add songs to playlists
 - Edit your playlists